python-caldav/caldav/docs/source/index.rst

 More examples
 =============

 Check the examples folder, particularly `basic examples <https://github.com/python-caldav/caldav/blob/master/examples/basic_usage_examples.py>`_.
-The `test code <https://github.com/python-caldav/caldav/blob/master/tests/test_caldav.py>`_ also covers lots of stuff, though it's not much optimized for readability.
+The `test code <https://github.com/python-caldav/caldav/blob/master/tests/test_caldav.py>`_ also covers lots of stuff, though it's not much optimized for readability (at least not as of 2020-05).
 Tobias Brox is also working on a `command line interface <https://github.com/tobixen/calendar-cli>`_  built around the caldav library.

 Notable classes and workflow
 ============================